otacke/h5pxapikatchu/readme.txt

 == Changelog ==

+= 0.2.5 =
+- Add support for H5P content types that use divs instead of iframes, e.g Memory Game.

 = 0.2.4 =
 - Fix bug introduced in 0.2.0 that could prevent plugin from initializing the database properly.
 Thanks to "thedeviousdev" finding it!